NebulousLabs/Sia/doc/API.md

 ```

 'fundtype' indicates what type of fund is represented by the input.
 Inputs can
-be of type 'MinerPayout', 'SiacoinInput', and 'SiafundInput'.
-Miner payouts and
+be of type 'SiacoinInput', and 'SiafundInput'.
-siacoin inputs both add siacoins to the transaction.
-Siafund inputs add
-siafunds to the transaction.

 'walletaddress' indicates whether the address is owned by the wallet.